WambuaJoe/n8n-Portfolio-Projects/README.md

-# n8n Portfolio Projects
+# Portfolio Projects

-This repository showcases my collection of hands-on portfolio projects using **n8n**—a powerful no-code/low-code workflow automation tool.
+This repository showcases my collection of hands-on portfolio projects using **n8n** - a powerful no-code/low-code workflow automation tool.
 Each project demonstrates real-world integrations, automation techniques, and the visual logic of automation flows.

 ----------